 An appeal is not a re-hearing of the case or a second opinion.
 If an appeal is approved, the review officer, the Director of Housing and Residence Life or designee, will determine the next steps for the case.
 Sanctions determined at the time of hearing remain in effect unless Appeal Officer determines otherwise.

 Students contracted to live on campus agree to take primary responsibility for their own personal safety and security, and to support the safety and security of fellow residents, the buildings, and shared spaces.
 The University and UHRL will work cooperatively with students to promote a safe and secure environment, although safety cannot be guaranteed.
 Students agree to read and abide by security policies and precautions stated in this publication and in all other University publications.

-All PSU students are expected to follow all University Policies and Rules, which can be found here.
-Students may submit a complaint at this website or by contacting a Residence Life Staff member.
+All PSU students are expected to follow all University Policies and Rules.
+Students may submit a complaint or contact a Residence Life Staff member.
 PSU students are encouraged to register with the PSU Alert Emergency Notification System.

 Your Personal Conduct and Passive Involvement

 Being a member of a community means understanding and adhering to community standards and policies.
 It also means taking an active role in the development and well-being of that community.
 One community role residents play is to ensure that community standards are upheld.
 As a community member, you are responsible for your behavior and the choices that you make.
 It is our hope that you will choose to abide by all university and housing policies (and most students do) as well as community standards.
 If you are ever in the presence of a policy violation, you have some choices:

 - You may attempt to stop the violation or;

 - You may contact residence hall staff or;

 - You may remove yourself from the situation.